 This work will be included in the Catalogue Raisonné of Cy Twombly Drawings being prepared by Nicola Del Roscio.

 Living in New York in the 1950s, Twombly found his most lasting stylistic influences amongst the action painters.
-The artist began studying art at the Art Students League in 1951, where he met the like-minded painter, Robert Rauschenberg, who persuaded Twombly to enroll in Black Mountain College that same year.
-Twombly studied under such luminaries as Franz Kline and Robert Motherwell, absorbing the fundamentals of Abstract Expressionism.
-With friends Rauschenberg and Jasper Johns, Twombly was a key figure in the generation of American artists who explored new painterly signifiers after the emergence of Abstract Expressionism.
-By conflating text and image, Untitled calls attention to both forms of representation, articulated according to our view of the world.
+When the artist began studying art at the Art Students League in 1951, he met the like-minded painter, Robert Rauschenberg, who persuaded Twombly to enroll in Black Mountain College that same year.
+Twombly studied under such artists as Franz Kline and Robert Motherwell, absorbing the fundamental tenets of Abstract Expressionism.
+Untitled, with its focus on natural rhythms and spontaneous gestures, demonstrates Twombly deep admiration for Jackson Pollock.
+Both Pollock and Twombly emphasize meditative movements and elemental forces within their allover compositions: yet while Pollock works in horizontal, full-body sways, Twombly's draws with an intimate painterly touch.
+Calligraphic in style, Twombly's loose script brings a hesitancy and fragility to a technique as individual as handwriting.
+Twombly was a key figure in the generation of American artists who explored new painterly signifiers after the emergence of Abstract Expressionism.